 0812 Report by Dutch consultant Hans van der Stok [pdf 7035k] brought over by Spokes and by TIE to advise on bike/tram integration onroad.
 Despite Spokes’s best efforts over a very long period, most of his recommendations were rejected by TIE and the Council – for 2 main reasons.
 First, to preserve as much car-parking space as possible on Leith Walk.
 Second, to reserve road width for a central island – some technical reasons were given for this (e.g. traffic light visibility) but as it is extremely rare in other tram systems we strongly suspect that it was done for ‘streetscape’ reasons (i.e. because it supposedly looks nice).

 1208 Cyclist consideration in tramline design – USA v Netherlands - blog post from The Urban Country.

 1207 Commentary on tramline installation details (grooves, heights, etc) by transport specialist Dave Holladay, including Edinburgh/Nottingham comparison.
 [Link to follow]

 1005 Manchester – GMCC Bikes on Trams report [pdf 154k].
 Greater Manchester Cycling Campaign have for around a decade been campaigning to achieve bike carriage on Manchester Metro.
 Their efforts are remarkable for the incredible evidence base they have built up.
 The above report, for example, includes a table covering 99 light rail systems in 19 European countries.
-GMCC also publishes an excellent newsletter, Cycle Carriage News.
+For a while GMCC also published an excellent newsletter, Cycle Carriage News.
 There is a 2011 summary of the long GMCC campaign, which includes links to all issues of Cycle Carriage News.

 0810 Portland, Oregon – Bicycle Interactions and Streetcars [pdf 1.9MB] – comprehensive document on bike/tram planning and interaction